debrouwere/refract/README.md

 }
 ```

 However, if you'd like _all_ fields of an object to adhere to the same standard, this field-per-field approach gets cumbersome really fast.
-The `--normalize` option provides a handy shortcut.
-You can normalize key names using any [underscore.string](https://github.com/epeli/underscore.string) function, e.g. `--normalize underscored`.
+The `--normalized` option provides a handy shortcut.
+You can normalize key names using any [underscore.string](https://github.com/epeli/underscore.string) function, e.g. `--normalized underscored`.
 The most useful ones are probably:

 * titleize
 * camelize